FormidableLabs/appr/README.md

 Improvements and additions welcome.
 For large changes, please submit a discussion issue before jumping to coding; we'd hate you to waste the effort.

 In lieu of a formal style guide, follow the included eslint rules, and use [Prettier](https://github.com/prettier/prettier) to format your code.

+### Maintenance Status

+**Archived:** This project is no longer maintained by Formidable.
+We are no longer responding to issues or pull requests unless they relate to security concerns.
+We encourage interested developers to fork this project and make it their own!